UW-COSC-4010-5010-CYBER-FA-2017/foundational-concepts-in-cybersecurity-lhays2/8/ReadMe.md

 // Data Hiding

-Modularity means breaking like code into sperate files or functions.
+Data hiding means hiding the varibles or data from the user or programer if there is no reason for them to access them.

-For this example I used the idea of a gumball machine again, since it seemed to fit. the header of the gumball machine below shows the seperation of the machine from the main program. becuase of this we can make changes to the code or aven make new machines with minimal effort.
+For this example I used the idea of a gumball machine once again. the header below shows that there are several private varibles.
+If we assume that a porogramer only has access to the main program and not the gumball_machine files, then have a very small section of data hiding.
 ```
 // gumball header
 #include <iostream>